emre-gon/Selenium.WebDriver.UndetectedChromeDriver/README.md

 ## Issues

 Looking for an equivalent of Python b'string' regex replace for driver binary patching.

-It was still able to pass some systems though.
+Non patched driver was still able to pass systems though.